The Chicago Brewseum is going on tour!

 APRIL 18 - 20: WASHINGTON, D.C.

-This April we'll be in Washington DC to meet with other beer scholars, museum educators and beer makers to host a whirlwind of events.
-Join us!
+In April, we visited a weekend in Washington DC to meet with other beer scholars, museum educators and beer makers to host a whirlwind of events.

 POP CULTURE ASSOCIATION / AMERICAN CULTURE ASSOCIATION 2019 CONFERENCe. april 17-20.

-We’re excited to join other academics, historians, and researchers at this year’s Pop Culture Association / American Culture Association Conference.
-The Chicago Brewseum will have a presence at two different panel sessions.
-Our founder, Liz Garibay, will be presenting on new approaches to cultural partnerships while National Advisory Board Member, Brian Alberts, discusses beercentric collaborations for the classroom.
+We joined other academics, historians, and researchers at this year’s Pop Culture Association / American Culture Association Conference.
+The Chicago Brewseum had a presence at two different panel sessions.
+Our founder, Liz Garibay, presented on new approaches to cultural partnerships while National Advisory Board Member, Brian Alberts, discussed beercentric collaborations for the classroom.

 Brewing in the City: A Look at DC and Chicago 19th Century Brewing History april 18, 6pm. heurich house

-Gather with us for a special program at the Heurich House that examines how breweries shape the cities they are in.
+We gathered or a special public program at the Heurich House that examined how breweries shape the cities they are in.